denizgursoy/gotouch/src/customize/question.md

 **`canSkip`**: This field allows skipping question.
 If there is one choice, question will be displayed as [yes/no question](#yes-no-question).
 If there are more than one choice, it will be displayed as [None of above question](#none-of-above-question).
 It is optional field.

 **`canSelectMultiple`**: This field allows users to make more than one choice.
-Instead of asking many yes/no question, choices can be combined in one question.
+Instead of asking many yes/no questions, choices can be combined in one question.
 Question will be displayed as [multiple select question](#multiple-select-question).
 It is optional field.

-**`choices`** Choices filed is a list of choices belonging to the question.
+**`choices`**: Choices filed is a list of choices belonging to the question.
 It is mandatory field.
 See [choice](./choice) for more information.

 ## Yes/No question
 If a question has only one choice and `canSkip` is true, it is evaluated as Yes/No question